kcbreuil/kcbreuil/README.md

 ### Hi there 👋

-- 🔭 I’m working on Gatsby builds with Backroom.
+- 🔭 I’m working on Gatsby builds with Backroom and design systems with SuperFriendly!
 - 🌱 Itching to learn VueJs!
 - 👯 I’m looking to collaborate on full-stack applications, preferably where I can work on the backend.
 - 🤔 I’m looking for help with becoming an expert on React.